erelsgl/limdu/README.md

 	console.dir(birdClassifier.classify({'wings': 1, 'flight': 0, 'beak': 1, 'chicken': 1})); // now, chicken is correctly classified as a bird, although it does not fly.
 	console.dir(birdClassifier.classify({'wings': 1, 'flight': 0, 'beak': 1, 'chicken': 1}, /*explanation level=*/4)); // why?  because it has wings and beak.

-Credit: this example uses Modified Balanced Margin Winnow ([Carvalho and Cohen, 2006](http://www.citeulike.org/user/erelsegal-halevi/article/2243777)):
+Credit: this example uses Modified Balanced Margin Winnow ([Carvalho and Cohen, 2006](http://www.citeulike.org/user/erelsegal-halevi/article/2243777)).

+The "explanation" feature is explained below.

 ### Binding